 While these are not standard numbers, one can always find a trading range and deviations from this moving average on either sides can help us to take contrarian positions while trading.

 Each sentiment trading indicator and strategy associated with it has its own short comings; so as to understand the real sentiment in the market what we can do is take a look at more than 1 sentiment indicators to gauge the market sentiment.
 If there are conclusive evidences that it is a bull or bear and more importantly (since we are dealing in contrarian strategies), it’s an overbought bull or an oversold bear, we can take appropriate positions in the market and maximize our returns.

 In the above write-up, we have discussed only 2 such sentiment trading indicators that are used for analysis in the market.
 However there are many such indicators gauging sentiment from breadth, volatility, volume, flow of funds, shorts or margins taken up in the market and every indicator can be interpreted in one’s own style of investing.
 We have focused on a contrarian style of investing where we are capitalizing on the general optimism or pessimism prevailing in the market, observing a particular trend, taking up a position at the point where trend reverses and exiting the trade once the reversal reaps profits.

 Always remember, when you trade, do not use these indicators in isolation.
 Use indications from more than 1 sentiment indicators and try to understand the fundamentals and rationality behind such patterns, but be brave enough to take up the contrarian position and capitalize on the fear or greed of other investors.

-While you wait for the next article in this series on Sentiment Trading indicators, we would like you read these awesome article on sentiment analysis:
+While you wait for the next article in this series on Sentiment Trading indicators, we would like you to go through this free course: